 Ultracet side effects

-a light-headed feeling, like you might pass out;
+noisy breathing, sighing, shallow breathing, sleep apnea (breathing stops during sleep), a light-headed feeling, like you might pass out, seizures;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - upper stomach pain, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes);

 Common Ultracet side effects may include:

-stomach pain, constipation, loss of appetite;
+stomach pain, nausea, loss of appetite, diarrhea, constipation.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.